-- 2. Pull the taillamp assembly rearward to clear the studs. - 3.
+- 2. Pull the taillamp assembly straight back to clear the studs. - 3.
 Slide the taillamp assembly slightly upward to release the lower clip. - 4.
 Remove the three nuts on the taillamp assembly. - 5.
 Remove the taillamp assembly from the vehicle.